-- Tables SNAP 1 and SNAP 2 and Figure SNAP 1 present national caseload and expenditure trend data on SNAP as discussed below; - Table SNAP 3 presents some demographic characteristics of the SNAP caseload; and - Tables SNAP 4 through SNAP 6 present some state-by-state trend data on the SNAP through fiscal year 2011.
+- Tables SNAP 1 and SNAP 2 and Figure SNAP 1 present national caseload and expenditure trend data on SNAP as discussed below; - Table SNAP 3 presents some demographic characteristics of the SNAP caseload; and - Tables SNAP 4 through SNAP 6 present some state-by-state trend data on the SNAP through fiscal year 2012.

 SNAP Caseload Trends (Table SNAP 1).
-Average monthly SNAP participation was 44.7 million persons in fiscal year 2011, excluding the participants in Puerto Rico's block grant.
-This represents a significant increase over the fiscal year 2000 record-low average of 17.2 million participants and exceeds the previous peak of 27.5 million recipients in fiscal year 1994.
+Average monthly SNAP participation was 46.6 million persons in fiscal year 2012, excluding the participants in Puerto Rico's block grant.
+This is an increase over the fiscal year 2000 record-low average of 17.2 million participants and exceeds the previous peak of 27.5 million recipients in fiscal year 1994.
 See also Table IND 3b and Table IND 4b in Chapter II for further data trends in SNAP caseload, specifically, SNAP recipiency and participation rates.